DrMSAbdullahi/GenPath-PPH/README.md

 If you use this codebook in your research or publication, please cite:

 [Abdullahi, M.S.; Piro, R.M.; Suratanee, A.; Plaimas, K. "GenPath-PPH: Integrating Gene Expression and Pathway Networks via Persistent Path Homology Enhances Detection of Disease-Relevant Pathways".
-Journal of Applied and Computational Topology (Submitted), 2025]
+Computational and Structural Biotechnology Journal (Submitted), 2025]

 For questions or additional permissions, contact [abdullahi.sirajo@udusok.edu.ng].